Ramp and cheddar biscuits are a great savory vacation on the classic biscuit – you’ll wish you had your own secret ramp patch!

 - Use a cookie cutter to cut out the rounds - you should be able to get 12 biscuits from the dough.

-- Set the rounds on a silicon mat on a baking tray, and bake for 15-20 minutes until fully risen and/or golden brown.
+- Set the rounds on a silicon mat on a baking tray, brush with a little beaten egg, and bake for 15-20 minutes until fully risen and/or golden brown.

 - Rest on a cooling rack for 5 minutes